About The Met/ Collection Areas/ The Costume Institute/ Meet the Staff

 Curator in Charge

-Andrew Bolton has curated some of the Museum's most visited exhibitions, including Alexander McQueen: Savage Beauty (2011), China: Through the Looking Glass (2015), Manus x Machina: Fashion in an Age of Technology (2016), and Heavenly Bodies: Fashion and the Catholic Imagination (2018).
-He has written more than sixteen books, lectures widely, and contributes to many publications.
+Andrew Bolton, OBE, has curated some of The Museum's most visited exhibitions, including Alexander McQueen: Savage Beauty (2011), China: Through the Looking Glass (2015), Manus x Machina: Fashion in an Age of Technology (2016), Heavenly Bodies: Fashion and the Catholic Imagination (2018), and Camp: Notes on Fashion (2019).
+He has written more than twenty books, lectures widely, and contributes to many publications.
 Prior to joining The Met in 2002, he worked at the Victoria and Albert Museum in London for nine years.
 Born in Great Britain, Andrew earned a BA and an MA in non-Western art from the University of East Anglia.
-He has received several awards, most recently, the 2015 Vilcek Prize in Fashion and the 2016 Fashion Group International Oracle Award.
+He has received several awards, including the 2015 Vilcek Prize in Fashion, the 2016 Fashion Group International Oracle Award, the 2022 CFDA Founder’s Award, and the 2023 Fashion Group International Superstar Award.

 Photo by Pari Dukovic/Trunk Archive